Nagendran Tharmalingam, MLT, MS, MBA, PhD

 Personal profile

-I began my career in 2003 as a Medical Lab Technician and pursued Microbiology during my bachelor's and master's degrees.
+I began my career in 2003 as a Medical Lab Technician and finished my graduate studies focusing on Microbiology.
 My research encompasses various therapeutic approaches, including the development of novel antibacterials, repurposing FDA-approved molecules, and the synthesis of hybrid molecules targeting pathogenic bacterial agents.
 Primarily, my work revolves around infectious diseases and the pursuit of innovative therapeutics against bacterial pathogens.

-During my career development journey, I received training in India, South Korea, and the USA.
-In particular, I honed my expertise in medical bacteriology and biomedical science at Yonsei University in South Korea (ranked #3 in South Korea, 76 worldwide) and conducted my dissertation on novel therapeutics against H. pylori-induced gastric cancer.
-After obtaining my Ph.D., I joined Rhode Island Hospital and The Miriam Hospital for my Postdoctoral studies.
-During this period, my research focused on antibacterial therapies and the use of vertebrate and invertebrate infection models in the Mylonakis laboratory.
+I trained in India, South Korea, and the USA.
+In particular, I honed my expertise in medical bacteriology and biomedical science at Yonsei University in South Korea (ranked #3 in South Korea, 76 worldwide).
+After my Ph.D., I joined Rhode Island Hospital and The Miriam Hospital for my Postdoctoral studies and focused on antibacterial therapies in the Mylonakis laboratory.

 Research interests